 Protection of workers against noise

-Industrial soundproofing, as practiced by ITS, has to do with the fact that, in industry as in other sectors of activity, noise is one of the problems relating to the working conditions in relation to which employers must make efforts to meet the regulatory obligations to which they are subject in order to protect workers against noise exposure.
+Industrial soundproofing, as practiced by ITS in this field, is not unrelated to the fact that, in industry as in other sectors of activity, noise is one of the problems relating to the working conditions in relation to which employers must make efforts to meet the regulatory obligations to which they are subject in order to protect workers against noise exposure.

 The Decree No. 2006-892 of 19 July 2006 on the safety and health requirements applicable in the event of exposure of workers to the risks arising from noise and amending the Labor Code, which transposes into French law Directive 2003/10/EC fixed in Article 231-127. - I. - exposure limit values - that is, a daily noise level of 87 dB(A) or a peak sound pressure level of 140 dB(C) - and exposure values that trigger prevention action - that is, a daily noise exposure level of respectively 80 dB(A) and 85 dB(A) or a peak sound pressure level of respectively 135 dB(C) and 137 dB(C) depending on the nature and reach of the action.